tess-jl/aws-developer-course/notes/11_AWS_Monitoring_Audit.md

 -X-ray not working on Lambda --> ensure it has IAM execution role with the proper policy (**AWAX-RayWriteOnlyAccess**) AND that X-ray vode is imported in code

 ### X-Ray Hands On
+x-ray console --> US east N virgina region
+-X-ray SDK --> does not send directly to X-ray service INSTEAD it sends to daemon, which uploads in batches (avoids throttling)

+daemon can be enabled on:
+* EC2 (linux)
+* EC2 (windows)
+* ECS
+* EB (via **ebextensions/xray-daemon.config**)
+* Lambda

+running a sample app:
+-via cloudformation template --> with roles, policies, EB app, etc.
+-many resources created
+-go to outputs --> EB URL --> go to URL in browser --> see welcome to X-ray app, each min there is a duplicate sign up, should trigger an error
+- **service map** in x-ray computed --> see visual of what is happening -click on one thing and get extra viz
+-can use console to drill down into traces--> click on trace to see how FE makes req --> response 400 from dynamoDB, etc.

+-distributed traces = very cool

+## X-ray additional exam tips